DaleStudy/leetcode-website/CONTRIBUTING.md

 ## How to Contribute

-1. Add an item(draft) to the [Backlog](https://github.com/orgs/DaleStudy/projects/2/views/1) in the [Project](https://github.com/orgs/DaleStudy/projects/2).
+We manage our project using GitHub Projects.
+You can find the project [here](https://github.com/orgs/DaleStudy/projects/2).
+The team holds a weekly meeting to discuss the previous week's progress and plan for the upcoming week.

+1. Create ticket(item or draft in Backlog)s together in regular meetings.
+2. Assign yourself to a ticket on [the Kanban board](https://github.com/orgs/DaleStudy/projects/2/views/2).
-2. Convert item(draft) to an Issue with click "Convert to issue" button.
+3. Convert item to an Issue with click "Convert to issue" button.
-3. Create a branch through the Issue.
+4. Create a branch through the Issue.
-4. Make a PR after you've pushed your code changes (Don't forget to link your PR to the Issue you created earlier).
+5. Make a PR after you've pushed your code changes (Don't forget to link your PR to the Issue you created earlier).
-5. After a code review and receiving at least one approval, merge the changes into the main branch.
+6. After a code review and receiving at least one approval, merge the changes into the main branch.
-6. The code merged into the main branch will be immediately released through GitHub Pages.
+7. The code merged into the main branch will be immediately released through GitHub Pages.

 ## Style Guides